Facebook To Introduce Three New Labels

 — Gov. Gary Herbert (@GovHerbert) May 30, 2018

-Last month, the company tweaked its ads algorithm and made big changes to the way political content work on the platform.
-Facebook also made it mandatory for advertisers, who run political ads in the U.S. to verify their identity and location.
+Last month, the company tweaked its ads algorithm and made big changes to the way political content works on the platform.
+Facebook also made it mandatory for advertisers, who run political ads in the U.S., to verify their identity and location.